-- A low level of testosterone in men – this can be caused by decreased function of the testicles (hypogonadism) or as a result of treatment for prostate cancer.
+- Low level of testosterone – caused by a condition in which your testicles don’t function properly (hypogonadism) or as a result of prostate cancer treatment.

 - Digestive disorders – for example Crohn's disease or any other condition that decreases absorption from your digestive system.

 - Some anticonvulsant medicines – used to treat epilepsy.